ripienaar/gwtf/README.md

 .forward file in place to send mail to where you need it otherwise you can invoke the remind command with --recipient

-If all you really want is to schedule a reminder for some future task you pass --done to the remind command which will then mark your item done after reminding you about it.
-A note of the action will be added to the work log.

 If you want to set a reminder for a future time but only if the item is still open by that time pass the --ifopen flag when creating the reminder